-The faculty are requested to check the document submitted in the first review and should contain following
+The faculty are requested to check the document submitted in the first review and should contain following:

-- 1. Title of the project and Literature review - 2.
-Schematic/Block diagram which gives the broad idea of the entire project - 3.
+- 1. Title of the project and Literature review. - 2.
+Schematic/Block diagram which gives the broad idea of the entire project. - 3.
 Timeline or milestone of the project.
 It should clearly indicate deliverables/outcomes of the project. - 4.
-Components required with approximate cost - 5.
-References - 6.
+Components required with approximate cost. - 5.
+References. - 6.
 Plagiarism check is compulsory for mini project report as per the plagiarism policy of GRIET.

-External Evaluation: (70 Marks)

-The mini project report is presented before PRC along with the supervisor and the same is evaluated for 70 marks.
-At the end of the semester the mini project report is evaluated by PRC.
+External Evaluation: (50 Marks) The mini project report is presented before PRC along with the supervisor.

-Guidelines to award 70 marks:
+Guidelines to award 50 marks:

-S.No Date Review/ PRC report Marks Extern nal Evaluation Marks (70) 1 Last week of the semester Final Presentation and report Submission 10 2 Project report: Project report should be written as per IEEE guidelines.
-Verified by PRC 20 3 Project Deliverables Hardware prototype Simulation in any authorized software Submission of research articles in any Scopus Indexed conference /Journal Verified by PRC 30 4 Results and Discussion Verified by PRC 10 j) Dissertation (Phase I & Phase II):
+S. No Date Review/ PRC report Marks Externa l Evaluation Marks (50) I l 1 Last week of the semester Final Presentation and report Submission 10 2 Project report: Project report should be written as per IEEE guidelines.
+Verified by PRC 10 3 Project Deliverables Hardware prototype Simulation in any authorized software Submission of research articles in any Scopus Indexed conference /Journal Verified by PRC 20 4 Results and Discussion Verified by PRC 10